Dacarpe03/ArtOfRallyAI/README.md

 ## Trained agent

 Now we are ready to test the artificial intelligence.
+We will use the [trained_agent.py](https://github.com/Dacarpe03/ArtOfRallyAI/blob/main/trained_agent.py) script to use the trained CNN.
+Each 0.2 seconds this script will grab a region of the screen and then perform the Canny algorithm on that image as when we did during the image processing.
+That image will be passed to the neuronal network to predict the direction towards the car will steer.